 Although oddly enough, the weather doesn’t seem to be a factor for travellers heading to Thailand as much as it does travellers to Cambodia and Laos.
 While tourists stay away during the rainy season in Cambodia and Laos, they just keep going to Thailand year-round, rain or no rain.

-The weather in Singapore, being so close to the equator, is a little different again and quite complex.
+The weather in Singapore, being so close to the equator, is different again and complex.
 While Singapore is also affected by monsoons, the city-state has fairly uniform temperatures, high humidity and rain year-round.
 While locals are aware of the subtle variations from month to month, tourists wouldn’t notice and are generally unfazed – probably because they’re not going to Singapore to spend their time on the beach or by a pool.

 Insider Tips for Booking End of Year Holidays in Southeast Asia